- How OSHA Processes an NRTL Application

-Includes information in these following sections:
+- Includes information in these following section:

 The NRTL Program

 OSHA requires testing for certain products in its standards found in Part 1910 of Title 29, Code of Federal Regulations (29 CFR Part 1910) (see specific references).
-Thirty-seven broad categories of products are covered, including:
+Thirty-nine broad categories of products are covered, including:

 The Meaning of Product Certification